 The IAF is a way for artists to show that we do not forget the world’s poor in a nonpolitical way; instead, we use our own gifts – such as the arts – to find a way to bring hope and recovery to the future generations.

-Our artists travel to the MindLeaps’ program in Rwanda where they see in practice how dance is being used to attract youth off the streets and channel them back into education.
+Our artists travel to MindLeaps’ programs where they see in practice how dance is being used to attract youth and help them succeed in formal education.